Alzheimer's medications, drugs, therapies

 Namzaric

-Namzaric (donepezil and memantine), an FDA-approved combination treatment for moderate to severe Alzheimer’s dementia, is available in oral capsules.
+Namzaric (donepezil and memantine), an FDA-approved combination treatment for symptoms of moderate to severe Alzheimer’s dementia, is available in oral capsules.

 Belsomra